-There are many German inventors and scientists who have helped to build the country's reputation as a source of invention and technology.
-Not all German inventions were patented so were developed elsewhere, and they are not only exclusive cars or chic kitchen appliances but also everyday objects now to be found in homes world wide, and which first originated as an 'idea' in a German kitchen, 'home' laboratory or living room.
+Many German inventors and scientists helped to build the country's reputation as a source of invention and technology, although not all of the country's inventions were patented so further developed elsewhere.
+Not only the luxury cars or chic kitchen appliances, but everyday objects found in homes worldwide.
+Their origins an "idea" in a German kitchen, "home" laboratory or living room.

-A Dresden housewife loved her coffee but wanted to enjoy a cup without having to drink it complete with floating coffee grounds.
-At least while entertaining her friends to afternoon 'coffee and cakes'.
+Melitta Bentz was a Dresden housewife who loved her coffee but wanted to enjoy a cup without having to drink it complete with floating coffee grounds.
+At least while entertaining her friends to afternoon "coffee and cakes".

-School children used pen and ink in 1908 and Melitta Bentz began to experiment with blotting paper taken from her son Willy's work books, using pieces as an inlay in an empty tin can that had holes made at the bottom.
+School children used pen and ink in 1908 and she began to experiment with blotting paper taken from her son Willy's workbooks, using pieces as an inlay in an empty tin can with holes at the bottom.

 Hot water was added to coffee grounds lying on the paper and a pure coffee liquid dripped into a jug leaving the coffee dregs behind, and that was the beginning of the first Coffee Filter.

 It took a little more development but on June 20, 1908 Melitta Bentz received patent no. 347895 for her invention.
-A 13 centimeter, (5 inch), high brass pot to hold "filtration paper", and in December that year her family business 'M. Bentz' was formed, with the five members of the family producing filters in one small room of their Dresden apartment, and delivering them around the city with a hand cart.
+A 13 centimeter, (five inch), high brass pot to hold "filtration paper", and in December that year her family business "M. Bentz" was formed, with the five members of the family producing filters in one small room of their Dresden apartment, and then delivering them around the city with a hand cart.

-Originally the paper used came from a supplier, but a filter paper was developed and produced to their own specifications in 1912 and by 1929 the business, now Bentz and Sohn, had expanded but with no facilities available in Dresden moved to an old chocolate factory in Minden, North Rhine Westphalia.
-Where it remains to this day.
+Originally the paper used came from a supplier, but a filter paper was developed and produced to their own specifications in 1912 and by 1929 the business, now Bentz & Sohn, had expanded but with no facilities available in Dresden moved to an old chocolate factory in Minden, North Rhine Westphalia.
+There it remains to this day.

 The headquarters of a global family concern, its beginnings in a kitchen with Melitta Bentz, a mother, wife and German inventor, who revolutionized the preparation of coffee and made drinking it an even better experience for all of us.

-Ottmar Heinsius von Mayenburg developed toothpaste as we know it today in a laboratory, but a small one in the attic above his Dresden pharmacy.
+Ottmar Heinsius von Mayenburg developed toothpaste as we know it today in a small laboratory, in the attic above his Dresden pharmacy.

-Although it wasn't an original thought, as the ancient Egyptians had used a mixture of pumice and vinegar to clean their teeth and the Chinese had invented a toothbrush in 1498, the initiative to try and produce a 'Zahncreme' that would not only clean and protect teeth but also have a pleasant taste was Ottomar von Mayenburg's, using ingredients from his Loewen-Apotheke pharmacy.
+Although it wasn't an original thought, as the ancient Egyptians had used a mixture of pumice and vinegar to clean their teeth and the Chinese had invented a toothbrush in 1498, the initiative to try and produce a "Zahncreme" that would not only clean and protect teeth but also have a pleasant taste was Ottomar von Mayenburg's, and he used ingredients from his Loewen-Apotheke pharmacy.

-Was the first effective pain medication to have few side effects and was developed in August 1897 by scientists working for Bayer, a German pharmaceutical company based in North Rhine Westphalia, and is still one of the most common drugs in use world wide for treating mild to moderate pain, reducing fever or inflammation, and as a preventative against angina, strokes and heart attacks.
+Was the first effective pain medication to have few side effects, and developed in August 1897 by scientists working for Bayer, a German pharmaceutical company based in North Rhine Westphalia.
+It is still one of the most common drugs in use worldwide for treating mild to moderate pain, reducing fever or inflammation, as well as a preventative against angina, strokes and heart attacks.

-The name Aspirin, which was registered in 1899, is composed from "A" for "acetyl" and "spirin", named after a plant called 'Meadow sweet' which in common with the bark and leaves of willow trees contains 'salicin', used in folk medicine for pain relief from the days of Hippocrates if not before.
+The name "Aspirin", which was registered in 1899, is composed from "A" for "acetyl" and "spirin", named after a plant called "Meadowsweet" that in common with the bark and leaves of willow trees contains "salicin".
+Something that has been used in folk medicine for pain relief from the days of Hippocrates, if not before.

-Known as the white wonder Aspirin was developed by a young chemist Felix Hoffmann working with Arthur Eichengruen, a specialist in synthesizing chemical compounds, and they created a acetylsalicylic acid which stilled pain but had minimal side effects.
-Unlike a form of the compound originally produced in 1853 by Charles Gerhardt, a French chemist, which proved to be unusable for medical purposes.
+Known as "The White Wonder" Aspirin was developed by a young chemist Felix Hoffmann working with Arthur Eichengruen, a specialist in synthesizing chemical compounds.
+They created a acetylsalicylic acid that stilled pain but had minimal side effects.
+Unlike a form of the compound originally been produced in 1853 by Charles Gerhardt, a French chemist, but had proved to be unusable for medical purposes.

-Reis was years ahead of his time and the 'Telephon' he invented in a small workshop behind his home, and constructed with everything from sausage casing and platinum to sealing wax, was not wanted, but he had faith in his invention and had he had some support he could have perfected it.
+Reis was years ahead of his time and the "Telephon" he invented in a small workshop behind his home, and constructed with everything from sausage casing and platinum to sealing wax, was not wanted at the time, but he had faith in his invention and had he had some support could have perfected it.

-It was very different 15 years later for Scottish born Alexander Graham Bell, who had been in Scotland visiting his father when one of the Reis telephones was being demonstrated, and who knew of Reis's work as the 'telephon' had been shown and publicized all over Europe.
+It was very different 15 years later for Scottish born Alexander Graham Bell, who when visiting his father in Scotland saw one of the Reis telephones being demonstrated.
+Bell already knew of Reis' work, as the "Telephon" had been shown and publicized all over Europe.

-Just four of the widely used discoveries and inventions of the last two centuries, but proof that not all were made by German scientists in state of the art laboratories.
-Germany's kitchens, attics and workshops have also played their part.
+These are just four of the widely used discoveries and inventions of the last two centuries, but proof that not all were made by German scientists in "state of the art" laboratories.
+Germany's kitchens, attics and workshops also played their part.

-Illustrations: Melitta photo courtesy Bundesministerium fuer Arbeit und Soziales - In die Zukunft Gedacht.
-Advertisement for the main supplier of Ottmar Heinsius von Mayenburg's Zahncreme, in Austria's Illustrierte Zeitung, December 2nd, 1908 and Johann Philip Reis Telephon, both courtesy de.Wikipedia
+Illustrations: Melitta photo courtesy Bundesministerium für Arbeit und Soziales - In die Zukunft Gedacht.
+Advertisement for the main supplier of Ottmar Heinsius von Mayenburg's Zahncreme, in Austria's Illustrierte Zeitung, December 2nd, 1908 and Johann Philip Reis Telephone DDR Postage Stamp, both courtesy de.Wikipedia